Rebirth in 1990: Rewrite Your Life 72: Blind Rival

 墨書 Inktalez

-After getting off the bus, Hu Ruoyun first took his ID card and checked into a room at the Post and Telecommunications School Guesthouse.
+After getting off the bus, Hu Ruoyun first took his ID card to the nearby Post and Telecommunications School Guesthouse to book a room.
 The room had a private bathroom and 24-hour hot water, costing only twelve yuan for a night.
-Hu Ruoyun paid for three days, and since today was just the beginning, he looked forward to spending the weekend with Mao Na.
+Hu Ruoyun paid for three days, and today was not the main concern; the next two days were Saturday and Sunday, perfect for going out and having fun with Mao Na.
 0

-Once everything was settled, he freshened up in the bathroom, putting on a clean sky-blue short-sleeved shirt and a pair of cream-colored trousers that Mao Na had bought him during the May Day holiday.
+Once everything was settled, he freshened up in the bathroom, putting on a clean sky-blue short-sleeve shirt and a pair of off-white trousers that Mao Na had bought for him during the May Day holiday.
 He slipped on a brand-new pair of Warrior sneakers.
-Looking in the mirror, he noted that despite being a bit darker, shorter, and less attractive than others, he still looked quite spirited.
+Looking in the mirror, he noticed that aside from being a bit darker, shorter, and less attractive, he still looked quite spirited.
 0

-As Hu Ruoyun was lost in thought, someone suddenly tapped him on the shoulder.
+As Hu Ruoyun was engrossed in watching her, someone suddenly tapped him on the shoulder.
 "Student, what are you doing here?"
 0

-He looked up to see a middle-aged man with fair skin and an elegant demeanor standing before him.
-Instantly straightening his posture, he politely replied, "Teacher, I'm Ji Nan's brother.
+He looked up to see a middle-aged man with fair skin and an elegant demeanor standing in front of him.
+Instantly straightening his posture, Hu Ruoyun politely replied, "Teacher, I'm Ji Nan's brother.
 I'm here to see my sister."
 0

 The man's expression softened.
 "I'm the counselor for this class.
 What's your sister's name?
-I'll let her know after class; you don’t need to wait here."
+After class, I'll let her know you're here; you don't need to wait here."
 0

 Hu Ruoyun borrowed a pen and paper from the teacher and quickly wrote down Mao Na's name along with his room number at the guesthouse before thanking him respectfully and leaving.
 0

-Mao Na spent some time watching television in her room but found it rather dull.
+Mao Na spent some time watching TV in her room but found it rather dull.
 Eventually, she lay down on her bed and fell asleep.
 0

-After an unknown amount of time, she was stirred by someone knocking on the door.
-Startled awake, she jumped out of bed barefoot and rushed to open it.
+After an unknown amount of time passed, she was stirred awake by someone knocking at the door.
+Startled, she jumped out of bed barefoot and rushed to open it.
 0

-Standing outside was indeed Mao Na, but her expression struck Hu Ruoyun as particularly strange—there was happiness, excitement, awkwardness, even embarrassment.
-Just as he thought about embracing her, he noticed there was a man standing behind her.
+Standing outside was indeed Mao Na, but her expression struck Hu Ruoyun as particularly strange—there was happiness, excitement, awkwardness, and even embarrassment.
+Just as Hu Ruoyun thought about hugging her, he noticed there was another man standing behind her.
 0

 This man appeared to be around Mao Na's age but was half a head taller than Hu Ruoyun.
-He wore a white T-shirt tucked neatly into fitted casual pants.
-A shiny watch adorned his left wrist; with a square face and thick eyebrows framing big eyes, he bore a striking resemblance to "Little Ma," smiling warmly at Hu Ruoyun from behind Mao Na.
+He wore a white T-shirt tucked neatly into fitted casual pants, with a shiny watch on his left wrist.
+He had a square face with thick eyebrows and big eyes; at first glance, he bore a striking resemblance to "Little Ma."
+He stood behind Mao Na with a friendly smile directed at Hu Ruoyun.
 0

 What was going on?
 0

-Before Mao Na could speak, the man extended his hand first.
+Before Mao Na could say anything, the man extended his hand first.
 "You must be Mao Na's brother?
-Let me introduce myself; I’m general Qi, your sister's classmate!
-I just heard from Counselor Xing that you came to visit your sister, so I thought I’d come over to meet you and invite you both out for a meal!"
+Let me introduce myself; I'm General Qi, your sister's classmate!
+I just heard from Counselor Teacher Xing that you came to see your sister.
+I wanted to meet you and invite you both out for a meal!"
 0

 What kind of situation was this?
 0